Our Top Picks

 10 of 10

-Best for College: Mi Zone Libra Duvet Cover Set
+Best for Kids: Where The Polka Dots Roam Duvet Cover Set

 How We Tested

 We bought and tested three top-rated duvet covers and our reviewers tested them every night for weeks on end.
 We asked our testers to consider the most important features when using these duvet covers, from their material and weave to their design.
 We've outlined the major points here so that you, too, know what to look for when shopping.

 What to Look for in a Duvet Cover